 ArcGIS Runtime SDK for iOS supports a range of workflows to help you take your maps and scenes offline.
-These workflows fall into two broad categories; the Services pattern, best for supporting multiple users who edit and share data, and the Desktop pattern, best for supporting read-only data.
+These workflows fall into two broad categories

 - Download the map area, along with the map content, onto the user's device.

-The app can now go offline with this map.
-For details of these steps see the take a map offline - preplanned.
+For step details see take a map offline - preplanned.

 On-demand offline workflow